AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module10/ex2.md

 ![DSW10](./images/aepjuppynavdscicodeexec.png)

-The result of executing the cell and loading the data from that dataset is that you now have a dataframe (df0) available that contains data.
+The result of executing the cell and loading the data from that dataset is that you now have a data-frame (df0) available that contains data.

 ![DSW10](./images/aepjuppydf.png)